junxit/us-congress-bills-112/bill.md

 ## § 4.
 Penalties for theft-related offenses

-- **(a)** *Interstate or foreign shipments by carrier* Section 659 of title 18, United States Code, is amended by adding at the end of the fifth undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670), the punishment for the offense is the same as the punishment for an offense under section 670 if the maximum punishment under that section is greater than that provided in this section.”.
+- **(a)** *Interstate or foreign shipments by carrier* Section 659 of title 18, United States Code, is amended by adding at the end of the fifth undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670), it shall be punished under section 670 unless the penalties provided for under this section are greater.”.
 - **(b)** *Racketeering*
-  - **(1)** *Travel Act Violations* Section 1952 of title 18, United States Code, is amended by adding that the end the following:
+  - **(1)** *Travel Act Violations* Section 1952 of title 18, United States Code, is amended by adding at the end the following:
-    > - **(d)** If the offense under this section involves an act described in paragraph (1) or (3) of subsection (a) and also involves a pre-retail medical product (as defined in section 670), the punishment for the offense is the same as the punishment for an offense under section 670 if the maximum punishment under that section is greater than that provided in this section.
+    > - **(d)** If the offense under this section involves an act described in paragraph (1) or (3) of subsection (a) and also involves a pre-retail medical product (as defined in section 670), the punishment for the offense shall be the same as the punishment for an offense under section 670 unless the punishment under subsection (a) is greater.

-  - **(2)** *Money Laundering* Section 1957(b)(1) of title 18, United States Code, is amended by adding at the end the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense is the same as the punishment for an offense under section 670 if the maximum punishment under that section is greater than that provided in this section.”
+  - **(2)** *Money Laundering* Section 1957(b)(1) of title 18, United States Code, is amended by adding at the end the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense shall be the same as the punishment for an offense under section 670 unless the punishment under this subsection is greater.”
-- **(c)** *Breaking or entering carrier facilities* Section 2117 of title 18, United States Code, is amended by adding at the end of the first undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense is the same as the punishment for an offense under section 670 if the maximum punishment under that section is greater than that provided in this section.”.
+- **(c)** *Breaking or entering carrier facilities* Section 2117 of title 18, United States Code, is amended by adding at the end of the first undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense shall be the same as the punishment for an offense under section 670 unless the punishment under this section is greater.”.
 - **(d)** *Stolen property*
-  - **(1)** *Transportation of stolen goods and related offenses* Section 2314 of title 18, United States Code, is amended by adding at the end of the sixth undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense is the same as the punishment for an offense under section 670 if the maximum punishment under that section is greater than that provided in this section.”.
+  - **(1)** *Transportation of stolen goods and related offenses* Section 2314 of title 18, United States Code, is amended by adding at the end of the sixth undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense shall be the same as the punishment for an offense under section 670 unless the punishment under this section is greater.”.
-  - **(2)** *Sale or receipt of stolen goods and related offenses* Section 2315 of title 18, United States Code, is amended by adding at the end of the fourth undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense is the same as the punishment for an offense under section 670 if the maximum punishment under that section is greater than that provided in this section.”.
+  - **(2)** *Sale or receipt of stolen goods and related offenses* Section 2315 of title 18, United States Code, is amended by adding at the end of the fourth undesignated paragraph the following: “If the offense involves a pre-retail medical product (as defined in section 670) the punishment for the offense shall be the same as the punishment for an offense under section 670 unless the punishment under this section is greater.”.
+- **(e)** *Priority given to certain investigations and prosecutions* The Attorney General shall give increased priority to efforts to investigate and prosecute offenses under section 670 of title 18, United States Code, that involve pre-retail medical products.

 ## § 5.
 Amendment to extend wiretapping authority to new offense